-In 1957 Holmpton was upgraded to a Master Radar Station and a type 80 Radar was installed in 1958.
-At the same time the remotely located type 7 and type 14 sites were closed.
-At the same time the interior of the bunker was refitted with a new ops room being constructed and provided with a ‘Kelvin Hughes’ PDU plotting table.
-This system was able to continually display the radar image onto a plate glass table by photographing the radar image onto 35mm film and the projecting the resultant image into the glass table from below, the system updated the image every 45 seconds.
-The station was again refitted in 1961 and the old ops room was closed, and nearby RAF Bempton was put into care and maintenance and Holmpton assumed the CEW function.
-During this period Holmpton also became a control centre for the new BloodHound Missile System, but by 1962 Holmpton became the National Bloodhound Command and Control Centre (NBCCC) for aforementioned system.
-This was a short lived period though, only lasting around 5 years.
+In 1957 RAF Holmpton was upgraded to become a Master Radar Station and a type 80 Radar was installed in 1958; the remotely located type 7 and type 14 sites continued to be used until sometime after the refit had been completed.
+At the same time the interior of the bunker was refitted with a new ops room being constructed, this was provided with a ‘Kelvin Hughes’ PDU plotting table.
+This system was able to continually display the radar image onto a plate glass table by photographing each radar ‘rotation’ image onto 35mm film and the projecting the resultant image into the glass table from below; the system being able to update the image every 30 seconds.
+The station was again refitted in 1961 and the old ops room was closed, and nearby RAF Bempton was put into care and maintenance with Holmpton assuming the CEW function.
+During this period, Holmpton also became a control centre for the new BloodHound Missile System and by 1962 Holmpton became the National Bloodhound Command and Control Centre (NBCCC) for aforementioned system.
+This was a short lived period though and only lasted around 5 years.

-In the late 1960’s and after some major upgrading to UK air Radar by installation of new US equipment at Staxton Wold, Holmpton was upgraded to the status of Master Comprehensive Radar Station (MCRS) now tasked with running its own functions as well as those at the new remote site at Staxton Wold.
-Holmpton remained operational as a Radar Station till 1974.
+In the late 1960’s, and after some major upgrading to UK air Radar following the installation of new US equipment at Staxton Wold, Holmpton was upgraded again to the status of Master Comprehensive Radar Station (MCRS).
+It was subsequently tasked with running its own functions, as well as those at the new remote site at Staxton Wold.
+Holmpton remained operational as a Radar Station until 1974.
 Between 1974 and 1984 it was used as a training site for Radar Engineers, but post 1984 saw Holmpton being used and refitted as the RAF Support Command.
 This was completed by 1984 and then evolved into the National Wartime (Emergency) Command Centre for RAF Support Command (RAFSCOC).
-This new role for Holmpton was short lived and only operation till 1991, the end of the Cold War, with there being no need for facilities such as this anymore Holmpton was closed in 1992.
-The site was then used for training RAF police and the RAF Regiment.
-In 1995/6 Holmpton was proposed as the new operations centre for the new UK Air CCIS system, but this was not undertaken due to cost but an experimental UK Air CCIS operations room was constructed at Holmpton – but this element of UK Air Defence is still classified and no further information is available.
+This new role for Holmpton was short lived and ceased operation in 1991 with the end of the Cold War, Holmpton was closed in 1992.
+Following its closure the site was then used for training RAF police and the RAF Regiment.
+In 1995/6, Holmpton was proposed as the operations centre for the new UK Air CCIS system.
+This was not undertaken due to cost, but an experimental UK Air CCIS operations room was constructed at Holmpton.
+This element of UK Air Defence is still classified and no further information is available.